 EDCI 438 Field Experience in Second Language Education (1) Four hours of laboratory per week.
 Prerequisites: permission of department.
-Corequisite: EDCI 330.
+Corequisites: EDCI330.
 For Second Language Education majors only.
 Repeatable to 3 credits if content differs.
 Practical experience as an aide to a regular foreign language teacher; assigned responsibilities and participation in a variety of teaching/learning activities.

-EDCI 440 Student Teaching Seminar in Secondary Education: English, Speech, (1) Theatre Prerequisites: admission to teacher education program; 2.5 GPA; EDCI 340.
-Corequisite: EDCI 441.
+EDCI 440 Student Teaching Seminar in Secondary Education: English, Speech, (1) Theatre Prerequisites: admission to teacher education program; 2.5 GPA; EDCI417.
+Corequisite: EDCI441.
 An analysis of teaching theories, strategies and techniques in relation to the student teaching experience.

-EDCI 441 Student Teaching in Secondary Schools: English (12) Prerequisites: admission to teacher education program; and EDCI 340.
-Corequisite: EDCI 440.
+EDCI 441 Student Teaching in Secondary Schools: English (12) Prerequisites: admission to teacher education program; and EDCI417.
+Corequisite: EDCI440.
+Practical experience as an aide to a regular English, speech or drama teacher; assigned responsibilities and participation in a variety of teaching/learning activities.

-EDCI 442 Student Teaching in Secondary Schools: Speech/English (12) Prerequisites: admission to teacher education program; and EDCI 340.
-Corequisite: EDCI 440.
+EDCI 442 Student Teaching in Secondary Schools: Speech/English (12) Prerequisites: admission to teacher education program; and EDCI417.
+Corequisite: EDCI440.
+Practical experience as an aide to a regular English, speech or drama teacher; assigned responsibilities and participation in a variety of teaching/learning activities.